 This is a location within the application that allows you to create and manage your campaigns and conversion goals all in one place.
-The conversion goals will be anything that you are trying to track such as revenue, opportunities, as well as custom ones you would like to add.
+The conversion goals will be anything that you are trying to track, such as revenue, opportunities, and custom ones you would like to add.
 This feature will be the central source of interacting with any of your campaigns or conversion goals.

 Consolidated Reporting Engine

-The campaign insights is the feature that used to show you all of the campaign reporting functionalities, such as how many leads were attributed to a campaign and how the opportunities were closing.
+The campaign insights are the feature that is used to show you all of the campaign reporting functionalities, such as how many leads were attributed to a campaign and how the opportunities were closing.
 What we are doing now is pushing things into the custom report builder.

 You can use custom reports to get almost any kind of information that you want.
-We want to focus on custom reporting because it empowers you to understand your reports and also the data that is contributing to those reports.
+We want to focus on custom reporting because it empowers you to understand your reports and the data contributing to those reports.

 The idea is to move from Primary Attribution to Multi-touch Attribution.
-As you can see from the image below, you have an individual interacting with your brand through a period of time.
-Contact 1 may interact with campaign A, move to campaign C and then back to campaign A, after which they will convert.
+As you can see from the image below, you have an individual interacting with your brand over some time.
+Contact 1 may interact with campaign A, move to campaign C, and then back to campaign A, after which they will convert.

-Conversion goals are really your targets.
+Conversion goals are your targets.
 They represent the measurable outcome of a campaign.
-They are important because they help you stay on track.
-Defining exactly what you are aiming for is one of things that set you up for success.
+They are essential because they help you stay on track.
+Defining exactly what you are aiming for is one of the things that set you up for success.
 You can choose to:

 Use our Conversion Goals

-We’ve provided a set of conversion goals to choose from.
-These include opportunities created, opportunities lost, opportunities won, leads created, leads qualified and revenue.
+We’ve provided a set of conversion goals from which to choose.
+These include opportunities created, opportunities lost, opportunities won, leads created, leads qualified, and revenue.

 Create your Own Conversion Goals

-We have changed things up and added a feature that allows you to create custom conversion goals in the Attribution Center.
+We have switched things up and added a feature that allows you to create custom conversion goals in the Attribution Center.
 You get to define which events qualify as a conversion.

 The custom conversion goals give you the ability to select from a series of events types.
 This could be things like form submissions or pipeline stages changing.
 If you have a more intractable funnel and you want to nurture people through that funnel, this would be a great way to create conversion goals that push people down the funnel.